Sravani-id1/calculator/README.md

 # calculator
-simple calculator program using python
+simple calculator program using python based on user commands....